-Employment - Job search sessions are available for women who are actively seeking employment.
-One to one support is available to develop skills that enable applicants to navigate the new Universal Credit system and ensure they fulfil requirements so that they are not unnecessarily sanctioned.
+Employment - Job search skills workshops are delivered weekly for women who are actively seeking employment.
+One-to-one support is available to develop skills that enable applicants to navigate the new Universal Credit system and full fill set out requirements to prevent unnecessary sanctions.

-Fully experienced multilingual Officer's are on hand to support women to update C.V's, cover letters and assist with application forms.
-We also provide coaching in interview techniques to prepare individuals for success in securing employment in their chosen area of industry.
+Fully experienced multilingual staff are on hand to support women to update CVs, and cover letters, and assist with application forms.
+We also coach women in interview techniques to prepare individuals for success in securing employment in their chosen area of industry.